lengthmin/lengthm.in/README.md

-# lengthm.in
+# personal

 Powered by Cloudflare Workers :)

 here's what it does:

-1. if you visit <https://lengthm.in/>, then you will be redirected to my Github.
+1. if you visit <https://cat.ms/>, then you will be redirected to my Github.
-2. I can quickly add my ssh pub keys to the server I want to login by using `curl lengthm.in/keys.sh | sh`.
+2. I can quickly add my ssh pub keys to the server I want to login by using `curl cat.ms/keys.sh | sh`.

 TODO: